evoila/osb-example/README.md

 Uses MongoDB Database for management.
 Uses MongoDB Database or CredHub for storing credentials.
 Configuration files and deployment scripts must be added.
 Concrete Service logic and binding logic has to be added.
-In this state, the broker simulates business logic
+In this state, the broker simulates business logic to act as an osb-spec valid broker. .

 ## Start with this example
 1. Clone it.